The Ultimate Guide To Ahrefs - Ahrefs logo

 Crawl Report

 The Crawl Report lets you review SEO elements within the Ahrefs interface.
-If you’re aware of Screaming Frog and its SEO capabilities, the Ahrefs functionality will seem limited.
-It does, however, give you a good overview of some of the key SEO elements to optimise.
+If you’re aware of dedicated crawler tools such as Sitebulb and Screaming Frog and their SEO capabilities, the Ahrefs functionality will seem limited.
+It does, however, give you a good overview of some of the key SEO elements to optimise and serves as another quick checkpoint when reviewing your site performance.

 • Response codes